isomorphic-software/smartclient-docs/classes/MockDataSource.md

 MockData can also be provided as XML, CSV or JSON text by setting [MockDataFormat](../reference_2.md#type-mockdataformat) to the correct format.

 An alternative format of data consisting of an array of [Records](../reference.md#object-record) can also be provided.
-In this case the records are converted to "grid" [format](../reference.md#type-mockdatatype).
+In this case the records are converted to "grid" [format](../reference_2.md#type-mockdatatype).

-**Flags**: IR

----
-## Attr: MockDataSource.mockDataPrimaryKey

-### Description
-Name of field in [MockDataSource.mockData](#attr-mockdatasourcemockdata) that should be used as the primary key.
-Otherwise a hidden primary key field will automatically be added with a type of 'sequence'.

 **Flags**: IR